"There are only 2 ways to create income... People at work, and Money at Work."

 These are the types of concepts where I may be able to assist you.

 I focus my insurance practice on protecting what I consider to be "your most valuable financial asset", your income.
 I do not offer property and casualty coverage (ex. home & auto), but if you are shopping for that type of insurance, I may be able to refer you to a licensed, capable agent in your area.
+Just give me your zip code, and I'll look up members of our professional association, NAIFA, in your area, and send you contact info for 3 or so.

 I do offer some additional supplemental insurance products (cancer expense, critical illness, accidental death, etc.).
 In any case, if you have questions about a product or service not mentioned above, feel free to contact me.
 With decades of experience, I may be able to help.